arturosalazar/giphy_explorer_project/DEVELOPMENT_PLAN.md

-        ~Separate API request from display function (needed to be able to display one or more gifs as needed)~ ~Change createNewGifs to displayGifs to better represent functionality~ ~Update API Request to select a fixed height for each gif~ Adjust your display function to request to fetch the specified number of GIFs.
+        ~Separate API request from display function (needed to be able to display one or more gifs as needed)~ ~Change createNewGifs to displayGifs to better represent functionality~ ~Update API Request to select a fixed height for each gif~ Adjust display function to request specified number of GIFs and append to screen Remove code that clear out input field and refocus for user to input again when user submits (caused issues if user just changing number of gifs)
-        Iterate over the GIFs in the response and display each in the page, ensuring your layout can dynamically adjust to the number of GIFs.

 ### Step 5: Improve the Layout and Style